Culture of Somalia: Men

 When not dressed in Westernized clothing such as jeans and t-shirts, Somali men traditionally wear the macawis (ma'awiis), which is a sarong-like garment worn around the waist and a large cloth wrapped around the upper part of their body.
 On their heads, they often wrap a colorful turban or wear the koofiyad, an embroidered taqiyah.

 Due to Somalia's proximity to and close ties with the Muslim world, many Somali men also wear the Thawb (khamiis in Somali), a long white garment common among Muslims.

+The Jubbad, a ceremonial outer robe, similar to the Bisht richly decorated with embroidery and tassels, along with a turban is the traditional attire for upper class men.

-Traditionally Somali attire for men consisted of two sheets (often plain white), one draped over the shoulder and the other tied around the waist.
+Traditionally Somali attire for rural men consisted of two sheets (often plain white), one draped over the shoulder and the other tied around the waist.
 The sheet sometimes had embroidery, patterns or laced borders.
 This attire is no longer common though it can be found in some rural communities.

 Women

 During regular, day-to-day activities, women usually wear the guntiino, a long stretch of cloth tied over the shoulder and draped around the waist.
 The guntiino is traditionally made out of plain white fabric sometimes featuring with decorative borders, although nowadays alindi, a textile common in the Horn region and some parts of North Africa, is more frequently used.
 The garment can be worn in many different styles and with different fabrics.

 For more formal settings such as weddings or religious celebrations like Eid, women wear the dirac, a long, light, diaphanous voile dress made of cotton or polyester fabric.
 It is worn over a full-length half-slip and a brassiere.
 Known as the gorgorad, the underskirt is made out of silk and serves as a key part of the overall outfit.
 The dirac is usually sparkly and very colorful, the most popular styles being those with gilded borders or threads.
 The fabric is typically acquired from Somali clothing stores in tandem with the gorgorad.
 In more informal settings, like being at home, Somali women typically wear baati.
 A baati is a long dress-like wear that is made out of comfortable polyester.

 Married women tend to sport head-scarves referred to as shash, and also often cover their upper body with a shawl known as garbasaar.
 A garbasaar can be worn by any woman regardless of their marital status.
 In general, however, Somali women cover up with hijab when outside their home or in the presence of men outside of the immediate family (cousins, uncles, friends).

 Additionally, Somali women have a long tradition of wearing gold and silver jewelry, particularly bangles.
 During weddings, the bride is frequently adorned in gold.
 Many Somali women by tradition also wear gold necklaces and anklets.
 The xirsi, an Islamic necklace likewise donned in Ethiopia and Yemen, is frequently worn.